 Opponents of Prohibition had long argued that many prohibitionists were hypocrites.
 The blatant hypocrisy of this major leader hurt the entire prohibition movement.25

-11. Glorification of Gangsters.
+12. Glorification of Gangsters.

 The news widely followed major criminals.
 The public often admired them.
 Many people idolized John Dillinger, Bonnie and Clyde, Al Capone, Baby Face Nelson and Pretty Boy Floyd.
-They eagerly followed Machine Gun Kelly, Bugsy Siegel, Bugs Moran, Dutch Schultz, and Ma Barker and her gang.
+They also eagerly followed Machine Gun Kelly, Bugsy Siegel, Bugs Moran, Dutch Schultz, and Ma Barker and her gang.

 In essence, gangsters became stars.

-12. Criminal Justice System Overburden.
+13. Criminal Justice System Overburden.

 What the Commission found was not surprising.
 ‘The courts are cluttered with prohibition cases to an extent which seriously affects the entire administration of justice.”28

-13. Further Stigmatization of Alcoholics.
+14. Further Stigmatization of Alcoholics.

 14. Popularization of the KKK.

-Prohibition led to popularization of the Ku Klux Klan (KKK).
+Surprisingly, Prohibition led to popularization of the Ku Klux Klan (KKK).

-The KKK reemerged in Georgia in 1915 to defend the state’s prohibition law.31 ‘The Klan’s resurgence in the 1920s largely stemmed from their role as the extreme militant wing of the temperance movement.’32
+Specifically, the KKK reemerged in Georgia in 1915 to defend the state’s prohibition law.31 “The Klan’s resurgence in the 1920s largely stemmed from their role as the extreme militant wing of the temperance movement.”32

-There was much overlap in membership between the Klan and other Prohibition groups.33 Indeed, ‘One of the major KKK activities in the 1920s was rooting out bootleggers and breaking up speakeasies.’34
+There was much overlap in membership between the Klan and other Prohibition groups.33 Indeed, “One of the major KKK activities in the 1920s was rooting out bootleggers and breaking up speakeasies.”34

-15. Increase in Illegal Drug Use.
+16. Increase in Illegal Drug Use.

-16. Increase in Drinking.
+17. Increase in Drinking.

-17. Binge Drinking.
+18. Binge Drinking.

 The pattern of drinking changed greatly during Prohibition.
 Earlier, men tended to drop by a saloon on the way home from work to have a beer.